What kind of candles are non toxic?

 * No candle wax has ever been proven to be toxic or harmful to human health

-* All candle waxes, when provided in high-quality format like ours, have been shown to burn cleanly, safely and in the same manner
+* All candle waxes, when provided in premium quality format like ours, have been shown to burn cleanly, safely and in the same manner

 * The chemical composition of all waxes used for candle-making is similar and all candle waxes burn in the same manner.
 All waxes are primarily hydrocarbons, whether the wax is of animal, vegetable, or petroleum origin